Ian Happ Player Props: Cubs vs. Cardinals

-The Chicago Cubs, including Ian Happ (.262 on-base percentage in past 10 games, 107 points below season-long percentage), take on starting pitcher Jack Flaherty and the St. Louis Cardinals at Wrigley Field, Friday at 2:20 PM ET.
+Ian Happ -- with an on-base percentage of .262 in his past 10 games, 106 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the St. Louis Cardinals, with Miles Mikolas on the mound, on July 22 at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Cardinals.

 Ian Happ Game Info & Props vs. the Cardinals